 Berwickshire is particularly rich in fine historic buildings and it is always a pleasure to be able to show friends and family around on tours and visits.
 Now BCS members can return again and again, introducing different guests to their favourite buildings, at no additional cost to themselves.
 We are greatly indebted to the owners and managers of the participating buildings for their great generosity in taking part in this scheme, and the BCS hopes that members will repay their kindness by using the scheme at every opportunity, introducing many new paying visitors to Berwickshire’s great Castles and Houses.

-Unfortunately, due to Covid-19 lock-down restrictions this summer, the offer of free entrance is temporarily suspended until normal opening times are resumed.
+Unfortunately, due to Covid-19 restrictions, the offer of free entrance is temporarily suspended until normal opening times are resumed.
 The Society would like it’s members to support these historic buildings as much as possible in the present circumstances.

 The Entrance Scheme members are: